openstreams/wflow/doc/wflow_usage.rst

 .. note::

-    Updating is only supported in the wflow\_sbm and wflow_hbv models.
+    Updating is only supported in the wflow\_hbv model.

 If a file (in .tss format) with measured discharge is specified using